British company law: History

 Hendrick Cornelisz Vroom's depiction in 1614 of competing British East India Company and Dutch East India Company ships, both with monopolies to trade.
-Other chartered corporations, still in existence include the Hudson's Bay Company (est 1670) and the Bank of England (est 1694).
+Other chartered corporations, still in existence include the Society of Merchant Venturers (formed in the 13th century and chartered in 1552) and the Bank of England (est 1694).

 Company law in its modern shape dates from the mid-19th century; however, an array of business associations developed long before.
 In medieval times, traders would do business through common law constructs, such as partnerships.
 Whenever people acted together with a view to profit, the law deemed that a partnership arose.
 Early guilds and livery companies were also often involved in the regulation of competition between traders.

 As England sought to build a mercantile Empire, the government created corporations under a Royal Charter or an Act of Parliament with the grant of a monopoly over a specified territory.
 The best-known example, established in 1600, was the British East India Company.
 Queen Elizabeth I granted it the exclusive right to trade with all countries to the east of the Cape of Good Hope.
 Corporations at this time would essentially act on the government's behalf, bringing in revenue from its exploits abroad.
 Subsequently, the company became increasingly integrated with British military and colonial policy, just as most British corporations were essentially dependent on the British navy's ability to control trade routes on the high seas.

 "The directors of such companies, however, being the managers rather of other people's money than of their own, it cannot well be expected, that they should watch over it with the same anxious vigilance with which the partners in a private copartnery frequently watch over their own.
 Like the stewards of a rich man, they are apt to consider attention to small matters as not for their master's honour, and very easily give themselves a dispensation from having it.
 Negligence and profusion, therefore, must always prevail, more or less, in the management of the affairs of such a company.
 It is upon this account, that joint-stock companies for foreign trade have seldom been able to maintain the competition against private adventurers."